khatchad/fraglight/README.md

 ## Limitations

 Due to a present [Eclipse framework limitation](https://bugs.eclipse.org/bugs/show_bug.cgi?id=310046), the AJDT is not able to reconcile AspectJ code without first saving it to disk.
 As such, our prototype implementation saves the current editor buffer every time it detects a new join point has being added.
-We plan to add in-memory reconciliation to the AJDT as part of #1 to make fraglight would be more developer-friendly.
+We plan to add in-memory reconciliation to the AJDT as part of [issue #1](https://github.com/khatchad/fraglight/issues/1) to make fraglight would be more developer-friendly.